Trickle-down is a scam.

 One excellent example is Bill O’Reilly, who, on his show (in 2011, when it was still on), made this exact point.
 He used himself as an example.
 O’Reilly said that if Obama, who was president at the time, were to raise the marginal tax rate to 50%, O’Reilly would have seen that as too onerous, and would have quit his cushy, estimated $20 million-a-year job, laying off “scores” of workers.
 Why?
 Because O’Reilly having a take-home of $10 million instead of $12 million (if the top marginal rate were the real rate, which it is not) is just too little for him to sit on his ass all day and pontificate to crowds of adoring fans.
 What a hard life to lead.
 No, he would have rather fired dozens of people who depend on him rather than suffer with only $10 million a year, with a personal net worth of at least $50 million.
 Poor little rich man.

 Not to mention the fact that business is a cutthroat environment absolutely brimming with people waiting in very long lines to compete.
 The moment one businessman closes up shop, a hundred more jump out to compete for the business left behind.

 The conceit also assumes that the people controlling these companies are so uniquely talented that the next hundred would not be able to do nearly as good a job.
 Like, I suppose, Donald Trump, perhaps?
 No. While some have talents in marketing and management, these are not unique talents limited to the special few.
 There is more than enough talent out there.

-Any real business owner who did that would be mocked viciously as they were trampled by the stampede of other businesses clamoring to take their business under the higher tax rate.
+Any real business owner who shut down their business because of a tax hike would be mocked viciously as they were trampled by the stampede of other businesses clamoring to take their business under the higher tax rate.
 Profits are profits, you never turn one down.